deankoch/UYRW_data/README.md

 a modernized file structure.
 This seems the likely focus of future R&D by the SWAT development team.

 Both versions continue to be updated and patched regularly (don't be fooled by the "2012").
-However, although the mathematical models behind the names are largely the same, their project files are not interchangeable
-- SWAT+ uses different variable names and file structures.
+However, although the mathematical models behind the names are largely the same, their project files are not interchangeable as SWAT+ uses different variable names and file structures.
 Our project will focus on building extensions of the newest official release of SWAT+.